-To ensure continued excellence in software architecture practices, the SEI objectively validates a student's understanding of software architecture before students are eligible to receive professional certificates in software architecture, become certified to teach SEI software architecture courses, or become certified to lead SEI Authorized ATAM evaluations.
+To ensure continued excellence in software architecture practices, the SEI objectively validates a student's understanding of software architecture before students are eligible to receive professional certificates in software architecture or become certified to lead SEI Authorized ATAM evaluations.
 This includes understanding of enterprise, system, and software architectures; the architecture business cycle; quality attribute requirements; architectural patterns and tactics; designing and documenting software architectures; architecture evaluation; the impact of COTS on software architecture; and software product line architectures.

 Learners can begin the online exam at any time.
 Once the examination is started, the learner will have 24 hours to complete the examination.

 This validation exam is required for software architecture professionals who wish to pursue the following SEI credentials:

 The exam consists of 96 multiple choice questions.
 Each question has either four or five possible answers, only one of which is correct.
 The exam covers the following topic areas:

 Participants must achieve a minimum passing score of 75% for an SEI Professional Certificate.

 To access the SEI Learning Portal, your computer must have the following: